dgerabagi/aiascent-dev/flattened_repo.md

 ### A71.
 V2V Academy - Lesson 4.1 - Defining Your Vision
 - **Description:** The detailed content for Lesson 4.1 of the V2V Academy, "Defining Your Vision," designed for the interactive report viewer.
 It includes three parallel versions of the content for different learner personas.
 - **Tags:** v2v, curriculum, lesson plan, project scope, mvp, planning, interactive learning, persona

+### A72.
+V2V Academy - Lesson 4.2 - The Blank Page Problem
+- **Description:** The detailed content for Lesson 4.2 of the V2V Academy, "The Blank Page Problem," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, project scope, scaffolding, planning, interactive learning, persona
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">